jiackylee/openai_pdf_translate/README.md

 等待执行结果

 Download the file,
-open the command line, run python ~, enter openai_keys (multiple keys supported, just enter a new line), enter the name of the file you want to translate, enter the target language you want to translate to,
+pip install -r requirements.txt run python ~, enter openai_keys (multiple keys supported, just enter a new line), enter the name of the file you want to translate, enter the target language you want to translate to,